Uroporphyrinogen-III C-methyltransferase

-Uroporphyrinogen-III C-methyltransferase catalyses two methylation reactions.
-The first reaction converts uroporphyrinogen III into precorrin-1.
-The second converts precorrin-1 into precorrin-2.
+The enzyme catalyses two methylation reactions.
+The first reaction converts uroporphyrinogen III into precorrin-1 and the second forms dihydrosirohydrochlorin (precorrin-2).
+In both cases the methyl group comes from the cofactor, S-adenosyl methionine (SAM), which loses its methyl group and becomes S-adenosyl-L-homocysteine (SAH).
 These reactions are part of the biosynthetic pathway to cobalamin (vitamin B_{12}) in both anaerobic and aerobic bacteria.